bioidiap/bob.rppg.base/doc/guide_cvpr14.rst

 of all the segments will be retained.
 To get the signals where large motion has been eliminated, execute the following commands::

-  $ ./bin/bob_rppg_cvpr14_motion.py cohface --save-threshold threshold.txt -vv
+  $ ./bin/bob_rppg_cvpr14_motion.py config.py --save-threshold threshold.txt -vv
-  $ ./bin/bob_rppg_cvpr14_motion.py cohface --load-threshold threshold.txt -vv
+  $ ./bin/bob_rppg_cvpr14_motion.py config.py --load-threshold threshold.txt -vv

 Step 4: Filtering